 Have you ever been to a humanist wedding?
 If we’d asked this a few years ago, the answer would most likely have been ‘no’.
-However, these non-religious wedding ceremonies are on the rise – they’ve increased by 266% since 2004, according to new figures released by the Office of National Statistics (ONS).
-By contrast, the number of religious wedding ceremonies has been declining, with Church of England weddings alone falling by 28%.
-So now, not only is it entirely possible you have been to a humanist wedding, you may well be considering having one of your own.
+However, these non-religious ceremonies, conducted by humanist wedding celebrants, are on the rise – they’ve increased by 266% since 2004, according to figures released by the Office of National Statistics (ONS).

 And if you still need convincing?
-Figures released earlier this year by Humanists UK show couples who have a humanist ceremony less likely to get divorced!
+Figures released by Humanists UK show couples who have a humanist ceremony less likely to get divorced!

 What is a humanist wedding ceremony and what happens?

 Imagine a religious ceremony without the religion.
 Or a civil ceremony without the required wording.
 Basically, a humanist ceremony is whatever you want it to be.
 It’s a way of standing up in front of your loved ones and making a public declaration of your commitment to each other.
 If you were already thinking of writing your own wedding vows, and would like to make your wedding ceremony even more unique, a humanist celebration could well be right for you.